 On-page SEO involves your content, theme and website experience – basically, anything relating to your blog that you can control.

 On the other hand, off-page SEO refers to how much credibility and trust your blog has in the World Wide Web.
 It goes off external signals like backlinks (which are links to your blog from other websites) and social media shares.

 Pro tip: one way to boost your blog’s backlinks is to write a post for another blog or website for free in exchange for a backlink.
 This is known as guest posting.

 Already have some basic SEO knowledge?
 Then you’ll know that producing original, consistent and high-quality content is still considered the most important way to please search engines.

-After all, Google is just trying to help a user get the information that they need in the shortest amount of time.
-They don’t like faffing about.
-They like long-form, concise information that’s going to deliver extreme value to the reader.
+After all, Google is just trying to help a user get the information that they need in the shortest amount of time once they perform a search.
+They don’t like their user to be faffing about.
+They prefer long-form, concise information that’s going to deliver extreme value to the reader.